ArmanShirzad/nasa-exoplanet-detection-platform/frontend/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

-This project is part of the NASA Space Apps Challenge 2025.
+This project is developed for NASA Space Apps Challenge 2025.
+Please refer to the challenge guidelines for usage terms.

+## Acknowledgments

+- NASA Space Apps Challenge 2025
+- TESS, Kepler, and K2 missions for data inspiration
+- Recharts for beautiful visualizations
+- Tailwind CSS for rapid styling
+- Framer Motion for smooth animations

 ---

-**Built with ❤️ for space exploration and exoplanet discovery**
+**Built with ❤️ for space exploration and scientific discovery**